2022 Philadelphia shooting: Investigation

 Investigators were unable to immediately retrieve all footage of the shooting, as some businesses in the area were closed for the night.
 Once it was retrieved, the video was used to identify those involved in the shooting, and two men were arrested in connection with the shooting by June 7.

 Perpetrators

-After the shooting, 34-year-old local resident Rashann Vereen (born December 5, 1987) and 18-year-old local resident Quran Garner (born August 29, 2003) were both arrested.
-Vereen was charged with attempted murder, aggravated assault, and firearms-related offenses while Garner was charged with aggravated assault and aggravated assault on law enforcement amongst other charges.
-Mika Townes will not be charged in the shooting as officers believe he acted in self-defense.
-A fourth person is being sought in connection with the case.
+After the shooting, 34-year-old local resident Rashann Vereen (born December 5, 1987) and 18-year-old local resident Quran Garner (born August 29, 2003) were arrested.
+Vereen was charged with attempted murder, aggravated assault, and firearms-related offenses.
+Garner was charged with aggravated assault and aggravated assault on law enforcement amongst other charges.
+Mika Townes was not charged, as officers believe he acted in self-defense.
+A fourth person was sought in connection with the case.

+In September 2022, three suspects—Garner, Nasir Jackson and Namir Jones—appeared in court for a preliminary hearing.
+Jackson and Jones, also known as Nahjee Whittington and Qaudir Dukes-Hill respectively, were charged with murder and conspiracy for the deaths of Kristopher Minners, 22 and Alexis Quinn, 24, both of whom were bystanders.
+The third person killed, Gregory Jackson, 34, died in the previous altercation prior to the mass shooting.

+In August 2023, Garner pleaded guilty to a firearms charge and was sentenced to a minimum of 18 months in prison.

+In March 2024, Vereen was sentenced to 9-23 months in prison after being convicted of simple assault, conspiracy and recklessly endangering a person.

+In October 2024, Quadir Dukes Hill (a.k.a.
+Namir Jones) and Nahjee Whittington (a.k.a.
+Nasir Jackson) pleaded guilty to third degree murder for the deaths of Minners and Quinn.
+They also pleaded guilty to conspiracy, reckless endangerment, assault and gun related offenses.
+In December, the pair were each sentenced to 15 to 50 years in prison.